 |

-If personal or confidential information acquired in our business activities were to be leaked, it could affect our business performance and valuation. | By establishing a Privacy Policy, preparing personal information protection regulations, and appointing a Corporate Personal Information Protection Administrator, we are properly managing personal information and implementing various measures to address information security risks.
+By establishing a Privacy Policy and rules/regulations to protect personal information, and appointing a Corporate Personal Information Protection Administrator, we are properly managing personal information and implementing various measures to address information security risks.
+(Main initiatives)

 |